jmansfield89/Fantasy_Football/README.md

----
-title: Fantasy Football Stats (Under Construction)
-emoji: 🏈
-colorFrom: indigo
-colorTo: blue
-sdk: streamlit
-app_file: app.py
-pinned: false
----

-## About This App:
+## Summary

-'''This project deals with importing the data from my fantasy football league via the ESPN "ff_espn_api" API and displaying trends, \n stats, and winners of the weekly challenges my league established, e.g. the team with the most WR receptions wins.'''
+Imports the data from my fantasy football league via the ESPN "ff_espn_api" API and displays trends, stats, and winners of the weekly challenges my league established, e.g. the team with the most WR receptions wins.

+## Tools
+Python
+Hugging Face

-# Configuration
+# App

-`title`: _string_
-Display title for the Space

-`emoji`: _string_
-Space emoji (emoji-only character allowed)

-`colorFrom`: _string_
-Color for Thumbnail gradient (red, yellow, green, blue, indigo, purple, pink, gray)

-`colorTo`: _string_
-Color for Thumbnail gradient (red, yellow, green, blue, indigo, purple, pink, gray)

-`sdk`: _string_
-Can be either `gradio` or `streamlit`

-`sdk_version` : _string_
-Only applicable for `streamlit` SDK.
-See [doc](https://hf.co/docs/hub/spaces) for more info on supported versions.

-`app_file`: _string_
-Path to your main application file (which contains either `gradio` or `streamlit` Python code).
-Path is relative to the root of the repository.

-`pinned`: _boolean_
-Whether the Space stays on top of your list.
+You can view the results of this work on my Hugging Face Spaces page for this app here: https://huggingface.co/spaces/jmansfield89/Fantasy_Football_Stats